-0 + Jul-19
+Jul-20

 In September, international as well as domestic CR prices continued to decline, mirroring HR prices.
 In October, international prices fell, mirroring HR coil price decreases.
 Domestic prices fell owing to weak demand in the automobile sector.
 In November, international prices fell in line with the fall in the prices of HR Coils, while domestic prices rose on account of increased infrastructure spending.
 In December, international prices rose mirroring HR Coil prices, while domestic prices rose on the backs of international rate increases.
 In January, both international and domestic prices rose in conjunction with hot-rolled coil prices.
 In February, international and domestic prices rose in accordance with HR Coil prices.
 In March, international price growth was halted and prices remained unchanged due to uncertainty around the COVID-19 pandemic, Domestic prices fell concurrently with HR Coil prices.
 In April, international prices declined on account of COVID-induced shutdowns.
 In May, prices declined in line with HR Coil prices.
 In June, international prices declined slightly on weak demand, while domestic prices declined, mirroring the decline in HR coil prices.
 In July, prices rose internationally on stronger demand, while domestic prices remained constant.
+In August, prices rose in tandem with HR coil prices.